mrasola/keskustelufoorumi/documentation/UserStories.md

 - User can only edit his/her own messages!
 (Excluding admins)
 - Do the "Read messages" operations from above
 - Click "Delete" button at the bottom of the page
-- Message will be delted right away and completely!
+- Message will be deleted right away and completely!

 #### Logged in as admin